Skycoder42/QtService/README.md

 }
 ```

+A list of things you need to be aware of when using the service can be found in the QtService::Service documentation.
+Make shure you always follow those rules, as they are essential to get a working service.

 Actually running the service depends on your choosen backend.
 When testing with the standard backend, you can simply run the service without any parameters, or the backend explicitly specified:

 ```